extension-js/extension.js/programs/develop/plugin-wasm/README.md

 - **Resolution**: Ensures `.wasm` is resolvable by default.
 - **Runtime aliases**: Injects stable aliases for wasm runtime assets (ffmpeg, tesseract, imagemagick).
 - **Alias safety**: Preserves existing user aliases and only fills missing defaults.
+- **Bytes on request**: `import url from './x.wasm?url'` emits the binary under `assets/` and returns its URL, for Emscripten-style loaders that fetch their own bytes (handled by the static-assets `?url` rule).

 ### Feature overview